 A Spiritual Take – The Beauty is in the Process

-Three years ago, when I first conceived the idea of skiing the seven skyline peaks of the Teton Range, I adamantly declared to my partner I would attempt them all in the same season.
-With such minimal ski mountaineering experience and a ludicrously over-eager attitude, I was on a fast track to an early grave.
-I quickly came to my senses and slipped the goal into my back pocket, only to have it naturally materialize years down the line.
+Three years ago, when I first conceived the idea of skiing the seven skyline peaks of the Teton Range, I naively declared to my partner-of-the-day I would attempt them all in the same season.
+With such minimal ski mountaineering experience and a ludicrously over-eager attitude, I was on a fast track to destruction.
+I quickly came to my senses and slipped the Big Seven into my back pocket, only to have it naturally materialize years down the line.
 By that point, hundreds of back-country days and hundreds of thousands, if not millions of vertical feet later, I had ticked off a few of the easier peaks and was building a skill set worthy of the Teton’s finest.
 Originally, the completion of the Big Seven, as I called it, was my crowning jewel.
-I imagined the day I completed my final descent, and how it would feel to finally sit back in a chair and admire the whole swath of the range, basking in my own personal glory.
-However, by the time I reached the van after skiing Mount Moran, I realized the beauty of the “Big Seven” was in the countless adventures had, numerous friends met and dozens of personal challenges overcome along the way.
+I imagined the day I completed my final descent, and how it would feel to finally sit back in a chair and admire the whole swath of the range, basking in my own personal accomplishment.
+However, by the time I reached the van after skiing Mount Moran, I realized the beauty of the “Big Seven” was in the countless adventures had, numerous friends met, and dozens of personal challenges overcome, along the way.
 The gift of any journey is hardly ever the finish line, but the memories made reaching it.

 - The best winter staging area for Mount Moran is the Colter Bay parking lot in Grand Teton National Park, though some people have started near the winter closure at the Jackson/Jenny Lake junction.